JackalJoe/USB-Docs/(1) Pre-Sales and Support/(4) Speedtest Files and Rerouting Tools.md

 ***

-## Ultraseedbox Networks and Speedtest Files
+## Ultra.cc Networks and Speedtest Files

 Here, we list the networks we use and the speed test options that you can do.
 We use multiple networks for our service that blends Tier-1 IP transits and exchanges with the commitment to run the network congestion-free.